plyycajk/data-analytics-power-bi-report357/README.md

 ### AiCore PowerBI Project CKnight.pbix.

+This is the Power BI file that the tasks up to the end of Milestone 2 was completed in

+### AiCore PowerBI Project CKnight - End of Milestone 3.pbix.

-This is the Power BI file the project was completed in.
+This is the Power BI file that the tasks up to the end of Milestone 3 was completed in

 ## License information

+None